kyma-project/examples/gateway/README.md

 #### Expose a service without authentication

-Run this command to create an APIRule:
+Run this command to create an API Rule:

 ```bash
 kubectl apply -f ./service/api-without-auth.yaml -n $KYMA_EXAMPLE_NS
 ```

-#### Test the APIRules without authentication
+#### Test the API Rules without authentication

 To perform a test, use the following command: